CaptainSeagull/Preprocessor-Honours/README.md

 bool pp::type_compare(TYPE_A, TYPE_B);
 ```

 Compare two types to see if they're the same or not.
-If one type is a base class of another, then this function will return `true`.
+If one struct is a base class of another, then this function will return `true`.
 ```C++
 bool pp::fuzzy_type_compare(TYPE_A, TYPE_B);
 ```

 Compare two types to see if they're the same or not.
-If one type is a pointer and one isn't, like comparing `int *` and `int`, then this function will return `true`.
+If one struct is a pointer and one isn't, like comparing `int *` and `int`, then this function will return `true`.
 ```C++
 bool pp::weak_type_compare(TYPE_A, TYPE_B);
 ```